grid443/best_commerce/README.md

 ## Test coverage

 Project uses [JaCoCo Maven Plug-In](https://www.jacoco.org/jacoco/trunk/doc/maven.html) to keep track of test coverage.
-This plugin generates a report after the `mvn package` stage in the target directory.<br/>
+This plugin generates a report after the `mvn package` stage in the target directory
-`target/jacoco.exec` is report in binary format.
-It can be used in sonar cube.<br/>
+* `target/jacoco.exec` is report in binary format.
+It can be used in sonar cube
-`target/site/jacoco` contains report in various human-readable formats.
+* `target/site/jacoco` contains report in various human-readable formats

-##TBD:
+##TBD

+- error handling
-- implement merchant functionality
+- implement merchant functionality (sign-up, sign-in)
 - add spring security. [keycloak](https://www.keycloak.org/) can be used as an Identity Provider
 - we either decide that we can trust RabbitMQ authorization and add merchant id into the request in Gateway API module form its security context, or we can add JWT token into message header and implement custom library to validate the token on each message in the resource servers (merchant, partner) and set security context for the request
+- consider replacing RabbitMQ RPC calls with HTTP
+- configure JaCoCO Plug-In to set minimum requirements for the test coverage